 In the same way, when we tell ourselves repeatedly that this is a terrible time for the world and for humanity, we’re making it so for us too.
 When we tell ourselves that we are too restless to be locked up in the house, we allow ourselves to focus on that instead of the positive things to do in lockdown.

-Instead try these lockdown hacks and tell yourself that a second lockdown is precious time given to you to use as you will.
+Instead try these lockdown hacks and tell yourself that another lockdown is precious time given to you to use as you will.
 By now, you’ve learned from the first lockdown that there is no need to stockpile food or medicine.
 You have your lockdown routine all charted out.
 You know what to do and how to do it.

 If you begin to look at this time as a gift instead of a curse, you might be able to use it better.
 Haven’t you always regretted missing out on watching your kids growing up?
 Haven’t you felt you’d like to spend more time by yourself?
 Haven’t you told yourself you would pick up an old hobby if you had the time?
 Now is the time to add all this to your list of things to do in lockdown so you can get started.